artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 04 | MappedSegment      |  39.868 ± 0.338 |           -0.98 |  57.840 ± 0.297 |            3.25 |
 | 05 | Parallelism        |   5.583 ± 0.378 |          -86.00 |   8.018 ± 0.385 |          -86.14 |

-As expected, we got almost x8 improvement simply by utilizing 8 cpus.
+As expected, we got almost x8 improvement simply by utilizing 8 CPUs.

 ### 06 - Hash While Parsing
-It is time to optimize our loop. `Key::hashCode` loops over station to compute hash:
+It is time to optimize our loop. `Key::hashCode` loops over an array to compute hash:

 ```java
 class Key {